Shape

 • access_token: A temporary [OAuth 2.0 access token] obtained from the Google Authorization server.
 Example with S3:

-# Configure terraform state to be stored in S3, in the bucket "my-terraform-state" in us-east-1 under a key that is
+# Configure OpenTofu/Terraform state to be stored in S3, in the bucket "my-tofu-state" in us-east-1 under a key that is

 # relative to included terragrunt config.
 For example, if you had the following folder structure: